- 1½ pound short-rib meat (75/25 meat to fat ratio)

 - Beefsteak tomato slices

-- Condiments of your choice, such as mustard, mayo or ketchup
+- Condiments for your choice, such as mustard, mayo and/or ketchup

-1. Preheat a grill or grill pan to medium-high heat.
+Preheat a grill or grill pan to medium-high heat.2.

-2. In a bowl, combine the meat, garlic powder, salt, pepper and Worcestershire sauce and blend well.
+In a bowl, combine the meat, garlic powder, salt, pepper and Worcestershire sauce and blend well.3.

-3. Divide the meat into four equal portions and shape into balls.
+Divide the meat into four equal portions and shape into balls.
 Poke a hole into each meatball and fill with 1/4 of the cheddar cheese.
-Mold the meat around the cheese to enclose it, then flatten each burger to 3/4-inch thick patties.
+Mold the meat around the cheese to enclose it, then flatten each burger to 3/4-inch thick patties.4.

-4. Season the patties with salt and pepper.
+Season the patties with salt and pepper.
 Place burgers on the grill or grill pan and cook to desired temperature (4 minutes per side for medium-rare).
-While the burgers cook, place the split buns on the grill over indirect heat to lightly toast them.
+While the burgers cook, place the split buns on the grill over indirect heat to lightly toast them.5.